tbhat3/TajesviBhat/index.md

 My name is Tajesvi Bhat and I am currently pursuing a B.S. in Computer Science at the University of Illinois at Urbana-Champaign.

-You can use the [editor on GitHub](https://github.com/tbhat3/TajesviBhat/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 #### Leadership Experience
  _Technology Consultant at UIUC Technology Services_
    - Active employee for UIUC technology department that offers technical services for students, faculty, and facilities

 _Rewriting the Code Fellowship_
-  - Selected as a member of the Rewriting the Code program to promote women in computer science and tech fields and offer members technical training and mentorship
+  - Selected as a fellow for the Rewriting the Code program to promote women in computer science and tech fields and offer members technical training and mentorship

  _Intern for Senator Mark Kirk_